Learn How to Make this Easy Mini 3-D Paper Doghouse with this free pattern. You can even customize it with a photo of your own pet.

 9. Cut out the name for your dog

-I used a new upper case Alphanumeric font from Tim Holtz called “Cutout” which is perfect for the doghouse.
+I used a new upper case Alphanumeric font from Tim Holtz called "Cutout" which is perfect for the doghouse.
 The dog is named Duke because it is one of the most popular dog names at this time.
-In case you are wondering, Lucy has just moved into the number 2 spot for girl dogs.
+In case you are wondering, my name -Lucy -remains in the top 10 names for female dogs.

 Adhere the letters to the front of the doghouse.

 10. Make a simple cardboard base for your 3-D Paper Doghouse

 Since I don't have to add lights or anything to this house, I just hot glued 4 layers of cardboard together, covered them with brown paper.
 Then paint with colors of your choice.
 I used a mixture of Mowed Lawn, Peeled Paint, and Evergreen Bough Distress Paints to make the doghouse lawn.

 You can read about making cardboard bases for other houses like Putz houses and little glitterhouses here.
 They are made exactly the same way except I don't need to cut a hole in the base for an LED light.

 For this step, I used one of Tim Holtz Crazy Dogs stamps and dies.
 First stamp the dog in Archival Ink on heavy mixed media paper, then color with Distress pens.
 Funny enough, the color that looked best to me was one called Tea Dye.
 I colored the nose with Black Soot and the collar with Barn Door.
 Just a tiny blob of a silver Distress crayon for the dog tag.
 And that completes the front of the dog.

 Next, cut out several more dogs that you don't have to stamp.
 Glue them together with collage medium.
 I chose that glue here because it dries so fast and doesn't warp the paper.
 I probably used about 5 layers of paper to make the dog.